liip/bootstrap-blocks-wordpress-plugin/readme.txt

 Bootstrap Gutenberg Blocks for WordPress.
 Supports Bootstrap 4 and **Bootstrap 5** (experimental).
 This plugin adds Bootstrap components and layout options as Gutenberg blocks.

+The full documentation of this plugin can be found on GitHub: [https://github.com/liip/bootstrap-blocks-wordpress-plugin](https://github.com/liip/bootstrap-blocks-wordpress-plugin)

 = Available Blocks =

 **Container**